 - work of the Squamish Food Policy Council

 Click on the tabs below to find out what the task force and partners are doing to implement the seven collaborative regional food actions.
+Learn more about Phase 1 of the Squamish Lillooet Food Project here.

 - Squamish Lillooet Regional Food Action Plan